 The Digital Media & Publications division connects the Folger Shakespeare Library and its collections with the world.
 The division manages freely available digital tools and content, as well as a number of subscription-based publications, all of which offer high-quality access to our holdings and Shakespeare’s works.
 Director of Digital Access Eric M. Johnson leads the division and provides senior-level oversight and guidance for projects and publications.

 Digital Media & Publications produces Shakespeare Quarterly, the preeminent journal of Shakespeare studies, and the Folger Shakespeare Library Editions of Shakespeare’s works, the best-selling Shakespeare editions in North America.
-The Folger Editions are complemented by Folger Digital Texts, which offers comprehensive, expert access to Shakespeare's works.
+The Folger Editions are complemented by The Folger Shakespeare, which offers comprehensive, expert access to Shakespeare's works.

 Digital Media & Publications collaborates extensively with the Folger's other divisions to develop digital assets.